Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ### Making it pretty

-Using controllers and views you can display many thing and controll how the application works.
+Using controllers and views you can display many thing and control how the application works.
 But as you can see this web doesn't really look that nice.
 Maybe we could fix that a bit?

 [Bootstrap](http://getbootstrap.com) is an easy to use framework which will help us make pretty web pages without much effort!
 To install it we can use gem.
 Open `Gemfile` in the root of your project and add `gem 'bootstrap'` to include it to your project.
 As Bootstrap depends on JQuery, we'll also add it to our Gemfile - `gem 'jquery-rails'`.
 You can put both of the lines before development and test blocks.
 Now stop your rails server using Control and C in the terminal it is running in and bundle our new gems using `bundle install`.

 This has added Bootstrap to our project but we still need to include it.
 Change extension of `application.css` found in `app/assets/stylesheets` to `application.scss` and open the file.
 Replace the current content with the following.

 ```scss